JeroenCops/JeroenCops.github.io/README.md

 **Copyright 2017 Jeroen Cops**

-All content on this site, unless otherwise noted, is licensed as follows:
+All content for this site, unless otherwise noted, is licensed as follows:

-* All the source code published on this website an the website source code itself is covered by the [MIT License](https://github.com/JeroenCops/JeroenCops.github.io/blob/source/LICENSE-MIT).
+* All the source code published to this repository is covered by the [MIT License](https://github.com/JeroenCops/JeroenCops.github.io/blob/source/LICENSE-MIT).
-* Other content, including articles, tutorials, and images, is released under the [Creative Commons Attribution-ShareAlike 4.0 license](https://github.com/JeroenCops/JeroenCops.github.io/blob/source/LICENSE-CCBYSA.md).
+* Other content, including articles, tutorials, videos, and images, is released under the [Creative Commons Attribution-ShareAlike 4.0 license](https://github.com/JeroenCops/JeroenCops.github.io/blob/source/LICENSE-CCBYSA.md).

 ___